 What Are Common Injuries in a Dothan Pedestrian Accident?

 In an accident, pedestrians are exposed.
 So, their injuries tend to be more severe than drivers and passengers would suffer inside an enclosed vehicle.
 In many accidents, pedestrians suffer fatal injuries.
-Some of the most common pedestrian accident injuries are:

 - Lacerations and road rash